 Peter leads our global Multi-asset & Macro investment team and is responsible for the team’s strategic direction.
-Additionally, he is a portfolio manager of the AIMS Target Return and Target Income funds.
+Additionally, he is a portfolio manager of the AIMS Target Return fund.

 Experience and qualifications

 Peter began his career at Old Mutual in 1995 before joining BNP Wealth Management’s Multi-asset team.
 He has extensive international experience having worked in Asia, Latin America and Europe.
 Peter holds a postgraduate diploma in Education from Trinity College Dublin and a degree in European studies from the University of Cork.
 He is also a CFA® charterholder.

 Chief Operating Officer